All Blacks, France to renew rivalry at the Rugby World Cup - WHIZ News

 New Zealand and France have combined to deliver some of the most storied matches in the history of the Rugby World Cup.

-The draw for the pool stage of the next World Cup threw up some familiar matchups Monday, including the All Blacks — the record three-time champions — being placed in the same five-team group as host nation France.
+The draw for the pool stage of the next World Cup threw up some familiar matchups on Monday, including the All Blacks — the record three-time champions — being placed in the same five-team pool as host nation France.

-A New Zealand-France game evokes so many memories — the 1987 and 2011 finals, both won by the All Blacks; the dramatic 1999 semifinal and 2007 quarterfinal matches, both won by Les Tricolores.
+A New Zealand-France game evokes so many memories — the 1987 and 2011 finals, both won by the All Blacks; the dramatic 1999 semifinal and 2007 quarterfinal, both won by Les Tricolores.

 Inside the Palais Brongniart in Paris, there were gasps when they were paired again at the draw.

-The exact match schedule will only be finalized in February, following consultation with French team officials, but France coach Fabien Galthie wants his team to meet New Zealand in the first game.
+The match schedule will be finalized in February, following consultation with French team officials, but France coach Fabien Galthie wants his team to meet New Zealand in the first game.

 “Why not?”
 Galthie said.
 “They’re a beautiful team.
 Everyone in rugby loves New Zealand, the All Blacks.
 It would be so exciting.”

-There was added poignancy in the teams being drawn together just weeks after the death of former France winger Christophe Dominici, whose brilliant try helped turn the tide against the All Blacks in their classic semifinal match at Twickenham in 1999.
+There was added poignancy in the teams being drawn together just weeks after the death of former France winger Christophe Dominici, whose brilliant try helped turn the tide against the All Blacks in their classic 1999 semifinal at Twickenham.

-New Zealand has never lost a pool-stage match at a World Cup.
+New Zealand has never lost a pool match at a Rugby World Cup.
 France should benefit from playing at home, and is on the rise with one of the most talented young squads in the international game.

-None of that bodes well for Italy, which was drawn into the same pool.
+None of that bodes well for Italy, which was drawn into the same pool, with the All Blacks for a record seventh time.
+But they never played their pool match in 2019 in Japan because of a typhoon.

-At the 2019 World Cup in Japan, the Italians had New Zealand and eventual champion South Africa in their pool.

 So, will it be an emotional occasion for Jones?